gesquive/templr/README.md

 If you are planning to run this app as a cron job, it is recommended that you place the config in `/etc/templr/config.yml`.

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
-Use the prefix "templr_" in front of the uppercased variable name.
-For example, the config variable `ipv4-only` would be the environment variable `templr_IPV4_ONLY`.
+Use the prefix "TEMPLR_" in front of the uppercased variable name.
+For example, the config variable `ipv4-only` would be the environment variable `TEMPLR_IPV4_ONLY`.

 ### Firewall Rules
 `templr` uses the golang [text template engine](https://golang.org/pkg/text/template/) to generate the final ruleset.
 In addition to the standard [functions](https://golang.org/pkg/text/template/#hdr-Functions), `templr` has a number of helper functions designed to ease the creation of iptable rules.
 Please refer to the [helper documentation](https://gesquive.github.io/templr/) for a list of helper functions available.